NethServer/docs/administrator-manual/en/ha.rst

 If both nodes fail, you should re-install the primary node, reconfigure the cluster and restore the backup only as the last step.
-Whenb the restore ends, reboot the system.
+When the restore ends, reboot the system.